STOP Violence Against Indian Women

 The Stop Violence Against Indian Women Program is dedicated to breaking the

-cycle of violence, sexual assault, elder abuse, and stalking through awareness
+cycle of violence, sexual assault, elder abuse,stalking, and bullying through awareness

 and intervention and developing partnerships within the community and other

 programs.
 It is the purpose of the Program to provide confidential victim